phpMyAdmin Complete Usage Guide and Tips

 Accessing your WordPress databases is simple – phpMyAdmin displays all of your existing databases on its sidebar, and if you’re only running one site, there should be a single option.
 In our example, we have several of them, but you can identify the WordPress databases as they often include up in their name:

 By default, WordPress uses the wp prefix for all its databases.
 However, you can change the setting (as we did) to make it more difficult for attackers to try and access yours.
-Either way, once you’ve identified the database you want to edit, click on it.
+Once you’ve identified the database you want to edit, click on it.
 You’ll see a list of tables including easy-to-recognize names, such as comments, users, and posts:

 For example, if you wanted to edit one of your posts within phpMyAdmin, you’d just need to click on the wpca_posts table name (not the Browse button).
 Once you’re in, your posts should show up in order using their IDs: